 This contributions plan was prepared during 2008/2009, as part of the strategic planning for the local centres.

-The contribution rates and the cost of land acquisition and the cost of the proposed infrastructure in the works programme have been kept current through the process of inflation.
+The contribution rates and the cost of land acquisition and the cost of the proposed infrastructure in the works program have been kept current through the process of inflation.
+Please contact Council for a quotation.
 For the current values of works yet to be undertaken and targeted for works-in-kind as well as current contribution rates, please contact Council on 9424 0000.

 It is estimated that a formal review may take place following release of data from the 2016 census however this is dependent on a number of uncertainties including council amalgamations, the recommendations of the Growth Centres Commission and other external policy influences.